kevinrue/GOexpress-original/README.md

 Visualise microarray and RNAseq data with gene ontology annotations.

-Please star this project (top-right corner of the website) if you are using it, you should not be spammed with updates but it will give us an idea of our user community.
+Please star this project (top-right corner of the GitHub) if you are using it, you should not be spammed with updates but it will give us an idea of our user community.

-If you do wish to receive updates on the evolution of GOexpress, please click "Watch", also in the top-right corner of this website.
+If you do wish to receive updates on the evolution of GOexpress, please click "Watch", also in the top-right corner of the GitHub.

 # OVERVIEW

 This package was designed for the analysis of bioinformatics data based on gene expression measurements.
-It requires 3 input
+It requires two input
 values:

-1. a gene-by-sample matrix providing the expression level of genes (rows) in each sample (columns).
+1. an ExpressionSet containing assaData and phenoData.
+The assayData slot should be a gene-by-sample matrix providing the expression level of genes (rows) in each sample (columns).
 Row names are expected to be either Ensembl gene identifiers or probeset identifiers present in microarrays present in the Ensembl BioMart dataset queried.
-2. an AnnotatedDataFrame from the Biobase package providing phenotypic information about the samples.
+The phenoData slot should be an AnnotatedDataFrame from the Biobase package providing phenotypic information about the samples.
 Row names are samples, at least one of the columns must be a grouping factor with two or more levels (factor in the actual meaning of the R language).
-3. the name of the grouping factor to investigate, which must be a valid column name in the AnnotatedDataFrame.
+2. the name of the grouping factor to investigate, which must be a valid column name in the phenoData.

-The analysis identifies all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
+The analysis scores all Gene Ontology (GO) terms represented in the BioMart dataset of the species studied.
 A random forest (simple one-way ANOVA is also available) is generated on the grouping factor for each gene present in the expression dataset.
-Genes associated with the GO term in the BioMart but absent from the dataset are assigned a score of 0 and a rank of max(rank)+1.
+Genes associated with the GO term in the BioMart but absent from the dataset are assigned a score of 0 and a rank of number(genes)+1.
 GO terms are scored and ranked on the average rank (alternatively, score) of associated genes.
 Note that to compute the average, the denominator used is the total number of genes associated with the GO term, even those absent from the